-Your child will get the hang of doing a wee or a poo in the toilet, but not before they’ve gone through the sometimes messy business of potty and/or toilet training.
+Potty training toddlers is a messy business without a doubt.
+But eventually be sure that your child will get the hang of doing a wee or a poo in the toilet.
 You’ll need to be patient, encouraging and keep plenty of cleaning products on stand by.

-Your mum probably claims you were toilet trained at nine months, but she also claims you were talking at five months and eating a full roast dinner at the tender age of six weeks, so don’t fret unduly about your own incontinent tot.
-Here are the main signs your child may be ready:
+Your mum probably claims you were toilet trained at nine months.
+But she also claims you were talking at five months and eating a full roast dinner at the tender age of six weeks.
+So, don’t fret unduly about your own incontinent tot.
+Here are the main signs that tell you potty training toddlers must start:

 Toilet training is much easier when children are aged two and upwards.
 Proper toilet training is virtually impossible for a child under 18 months because the sphincters (muscle outlets) of the bladder and bowel aren’t yet under their control.